Capture of Stuff Redoubt: September

-On the right flank of the II Corps (Lieutenant-General Claud Jacob), the 11th (Northern) Division (Lieutenant-General Charles Woollcombe) was to capture Hessian Trench on top of the ridge and Stuff Redoubt; if possible patrols were to be sent forward to take Stuff Trench.
+On the right flank of II Corps (Lieutenant-General Claud Jacob), the 11th (Northern) Division (Lieutenant-General Charles Woollcombe) was to capture Hessian Trench on top of the ridge and Stuff Redoubt; if possible patrols were to be sent forward to take Stuff Trench.
 The 34th Brigade (Brigadier-General J. Hill) on the right would have to capture Mouquet Farm, advance up the old German second position trenches to Zollern Redoubt and thence to Stuff Redoubt.
 Two tanks were attached, to move from positions west of Pozières, arrive at Mouquet Farm at zero hour and then drive north onto the second position.
 On 28 September the Reserve Army issued instructions that Stuff and Schwaben redoubts were to be captured by 29 September and Stuff Trench on 1 October.

 October

-On 30 September on the II Corps front, the 7th Brigade (Brigadier-General C. C. Onslow) and the 75th Brigade (Brigadier-General E. St G. Pratt) relieved the 74th Brigade and the 11th (Northern) Division by 1 October.
-On the right flank there was observation over the Grandcourt valley but further left the Germans still held the ridge from Stuff Redoubt.
+On 30 September on the II Corps front, the 7th Brigade (Brigadier-General Cranley Onslow) and the 75th Brigade (Brigadier-General Ernest Pratt) relieved the 74th Brigade and the 11th (Northern) Division by 1 October.
+On the right flank, there was observation over the Grandcourt valley but further to the left, the Germans still held the ridge from Stuff Redoubt.
 At the redoubt, the southern face was held by the British and the northern face by the Germans.
 Preparations began, amidst rain and mud, for the capture the rest of the redoubt and higher ground just beyond to gain observation over the Grandcourt valley.
 Communication trenches were dug and deep dugouts excavated for the attacking infantry.
 The bad weather caused a postponement but the attack was eventually set for 9 October.